dharanakneu/Inventory-Sales-Analytics-for-E-commerce/README.md

 You can run this project on any Oracle-compatible environment.
 The scripts are structured to be executed in the following order to ensure proper dependency management and data flow.

 ## Step-by-Step Execution Order
 1. Create Tables
-Navigate to the TABLES folder and run all scripts to create base tables.
+Navigate to the TABLES folder and run Create_Tables.sql scripts to create base tables.
 This defines all primary keys, foreign keys, data types, and constraints.

 2. Insert Sample Data
-Go to the TABLES folder and run the Sample_Data.sql script.
+Go to the SAMPLE_DATA folder and run the Sample_Data.sql script.
 This populates the tables with test records for development and analytics testing.

 3. Create Views
-Navigate to the VIEWS folder and execute the scripts to define analytical views.
+Navigate to the VIEWS folder and execute the Views.sql script to define analytical views.
 These views are used to simplify complex queries and enable reporting.

 4. Grant Permissions
-Go to the GRANTS folder and run the grants script.
+Go to the GRANTS folder and run the Grants.sql script.
 This grants access permissions to user roles or other schemas for querying views or tables.

 ## Folder Structure Overview
-TABLES : Contains all DDL scripts to create the relational schema and insert statements to populate initial data.
+TABLES : Contains all DDL scripts to create the relational schema.

+SAMPLE_DATA : Insert statements to populate initial data.

-VIEWS: Holds view creation scripts for analytics/reporting.
+VIEWS : Holds view creation scripts for analytics/reporting.

-GRANTS: Includes SQL files to assign user access rights.
+GRANTS : Includes SQL files to assign user access rights.

-ERD: Entity Relationship Diagrams and visual schema documents.
+ERD : Entity Relationship Diagrams and visual schema documents.

-Business Outcomes.pdf: Describes the business goals of the project.
+Business_Outcomes.pdf : Describes the business goals of the project.

-Constraints_and_Validation.pdf: Lists all constraints used across the schema.
+Constraints_and_Validation.pdf : Lists all constraints used across the schema.

+Normalization_Process.pdf : Documents all the normalization process steps the team has taken to prove the model is normalized.